Skip to main content Skip to main navigation Skip to footer content

 This program is partially supported by a grant from the Illinois Arts Council Agency.

-Carmen Lozar - Instructional Professor and Gallery Director
+Carmen Lozar - Associate Professor of Art and Design

 Department - School Of Art